Steem-FOSSbot/steem-fossbot-voter/README.md

 1. Create a Heroku account
 2. Deploy this project to the Heroku using the Heroku Button above
 3. Choose a name for your Voter bot (if you want) and click the _Deploy_ button
-4. After the setup process finishes, click on the _Manage App_ button.
-If you view the server now it will not work as we haven't finished the set up yet.

-#### Set Configuration Variables

-In the newly created Heroku app, go to the _Settings_ tab and click on _Reveal Config Vars button.
-You need to modify there variables to set up your bot and server.

-_Note that without the required variables, the bot and server will not start._
+4. Set Configuration Variables.
+Note that without the required variables, the bot and server will not start.
 	1. **STEEM_USER**, set to your user name, without a preceding "@" symbol.
 	2. **POSTING_KEY_PRV**, set to your private Steemit posting key, used to cast votes
-3. **API_KEY**, set to any alphanumeric key you generate to grant access to your bot.
+	3. **BOT_API_KEY**, set to any alphanumeric key you generate to grant access to your bot.
 Used to authenticate bot actions, such as start bot, as well as third party access.
+	4. **EMAIL_ADDRESS_TO** (optional), set to your email address for notifications
+	5. **EMAIL_ADDRESS_SENDER** (optional), set spoof email address for notification sender.
+Has no effect if EMAIL_ADDRESS_TO is not set
+4. After the setup process finishes, click on the _Manage App_ button.
+If you view the server now it will not work as we haven't finished the set up yet.

+You can always go to the _Resources_ tab in your Heroku Dashboard and change these variables any time.
 Each time you set a Config variable it restarts the server, so the change can take effect.

-If you set an email address, you will receive a notification that your server has started.
+#### Set Configuration Variables

 Open the bot dashboard to access your dashboard and confirm it works correctly.
 Use the root URL of your app as hosted on Heroku, e.g. https://voter.herokuapp.com